 Cash is king in Cuba.
 Americans can’t use the banking system at all and residents of other countries shouldn’t expect local businesses to take credit cards.
 This means that your list of things to bring to Cuba must include a brick of cash.

-You can get some budgeting ideas from this article.
+You can get some budgeting ideas from this article and this one offers advice on tipping, scams and donations.
 To that advice, I would also add that whatever your budget, bring at least 1/3 again as much as you think you will need.
 Cuba isn’t as cheap a destination and you might think, and you don’t want to get caught short.